Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Introduction

 In particular, with a variable risk tolerance $\alpha$, we consider

-where the technology matrix $T\in\mathbb R^{m\times d}$ and a random right-hand side (RHS) vector $\xi\in\mathbb R^m$.
 The risk tolerance $\alpha$ is upper bounded by a parameter $\overline{\alpha}< 1$.
 The parameter $\bar \alpha$ is predetermined and can be viewed as the most risk of unfavorable events that the decision maker is willing to take.
 The objective trades off between the system cost $c^\top x$ with $c\in\mathbb R^d$ and the (penalty) cost of allowed violation risk $g(\alpha): \ [0,\bar{\alpha}]\rightarrow \mathbb R_0^+$.
 The risk cost function $g(\alpha)$ is assumed monotonically increasing in $\alpha$.
-In this paper, we can assume a linear risk cost function $g(\alpha) = p\alpha$, which, however, is not required in the proposed models and methods.
-In the following, we focus on individual chance constraints, i.e., $m=1$ with the random RHS $\xi$ following a univariate distribution.
+While outside of the paper's scope, the choice of the function $g(\alpha)$ is complicated and problem-dependent.
+For instance, in vertiport planning, the risk level $1-\alpha$ can be interpreted as service adoption rate.
+With a uniform price per ride, $g(\alpha)$ is a linear function of the adoption rate.